ssuslyakoff/rutube_video_covers/README.md

 # rutube_video_covers
-Machine learning models that generates video covers.
+Machine learning models that generates video covers on Rutube.
+This is the prototype, not the final programm.